Bannerlord-Coop-Team/BannerlordCoop/README.md

 Only works in LAN, never tested it in WAN.

 ## Contributing
 If anyone is interested in contributing to this project, please feel free to open an issue and request additional documentation & information.
-Until then i'm treating this as a personal project and will not actively communicate any issues, TODOs or design decisions.

 ## Acknowledgments
 - Zetrith for [Multiplayer](https://github.com/Zetrith/Multiplayer).